LucasPayne/mesh_processing/README.md

 # References
 -----------------------
-The half-edge mesh data structure is largely based off of the [paper](imr.sandia.gov/papers/imr20/Sieger.pdf) by Mario Botsch, Daniel Sieger, (2011), "Design, Implementation, and Evaluation of the Surface_mesh data structure".
+The half-edge mesh data structure is largely based off of the [paper](imr.sandia.gov/papers/imr20/Sieger.pdf) by Mario Botsch and Daniel Sieger, (2011), "Design, Implementation, and Evaluation of the Surface_mesh data structure".
+This data structure is intended to be useful, for example, for algorithms described in the book [Polygon Mesh Processing](http://www.pmp-book.org/).

 - [geometry-central](https://github.com/nmwsharp/geometry-central):
     A very good mesh data structure based off of the same principles.